centrifugal/helm-charts/charts/centrifugo/README.md

 #### GCP GKE Ingress

-GKE Ingress requires a `BackendConfig` for WebSocket timeout configuration.
+GKE Ingress terminates TLS at the Google Cloud Load Balancer.
+Traffic to pods is HTTP.
+A `BackendConfig` is required for WebSocket timeout configuration:

 First, create a BackendConfig:

 ```yaml
 apiVersion: cloud.google.com/v1